-Students are expected to pay the full tuition at the beginning of each quarter (by the first week of instruction), or every three months.
+Students are expected to pay the full tuition at the beginning of each course or program (by the first week of instruction).
 Please advise with the administrative office if you require a payment plan.

 Cancelled courses

 The school reserves the right to discontinue, postpone or combine activities and to change instructors if required.
 If minimum enrollment is not reached before the first class meeting, a class may be cancelled.
 Students will be duly notified by telephone or in writing of any class cancellation, and a full refund will be issued.